bombasticSlacks/3-skill/Skills.md

 > If 5 characters are attempting to sneak past a guard and 2 are trained and 3 are not, then the skill test is at an additional -2 (+1, -3).

 ### Untrained
-Generally you cannot perform a skill without [Training](Character-Development#Training), however in some cases a skill test will be forced or simple enough the character could feasibly attempt it anyway.
-This means that even though you are untrained, you or the game state is forcing your character to try anyway.
 Any untrained skill test is at an additional -2.

 > Examples would be trying to spot enemies with [Insight](Intelligence#Insight), or jumping across a ledge with [Athletics](Strength#Athletics).